 Fly fishing trips are a fun activity for the entire family.
 Many families enjoy spending time fishing together in the summer, however, in many areas fishing can be enjoyed year round and the best part is that you don’t need to look further when it comes to finding the best Hawaii fishing tours in Oahu.

 In Washington State though, there are many lakes and streams, both fresh water and salt water, where you can take kids fishing.

-Below is a listing of fishing locations located in both Eastern and Western Washington State.
+Below is a listing of fishing locations located in both Eastern and Western Washington State, when considering to go somewhere else, check this options for some of the best Arizona fishing trips.
 Some of the locations offer fishing for juveniles only, and some offer family fishing, which means that at least one juvenile must be present if an adult is also fishing (adult will need a fishing license, however).

-In Yakima, Sarge Hubbard Park Pond is open year round (juveniles only).
+Located in Yakima, WA, Sarge Hubbard Park Pond is open year round (juveniles only).
 Yakima Sportsmen’s Park Ponds in Yakima and Columbia Park Pond in Kennewick are also open year round (juveniles only).

 Many of these fishing areas also feature restrooms and picnic areas.

 In Washington State, children ages 14 and under can fish without a fishing license.
 Also keep in mind that if you are fishing at an area owned by the Washington Department of Fish and Wildlife (WDFW), you will need to display a Discover Pass in order to park your car.